Intraventricular Flow Mapping

 intraventricular VFM

-When color Doppler echocardiography makes the intracardiac vortex visible
+When color Doppler echocardiography makes intracardiac vortex visible

-• A large blood vortex forms in the left ventricular cavity during diastole
+• A large blood vortex forms in the left ventricle during diastole

-• Its kinematic and dynamic properties likely reflect diastolic filling function
+• Its kinematic and dynamic properties reflect diastolic function

-• This vortex can be decipher clinically using color Doppler echocardiography
+• This vortex can be clinically deciphered by color Doppler echocardiography

 • See articles #26, 33, 45, 46